 What are the emphysema treatment options?

 For people with emphysema who still smoke, it’s important to quit smoking.
 While quitting smoking can be difficult, there are options to help you quit.
-Check out the Lung Institute’s free smoking cessation guide and talk with your doctor about other techniques to live tobacco-free.
+Check out the Lung Health Institute’s free smoking cessation guide and talk with your doctor about other techniques to live tobacco-free.

 Depending on the severity of your emphysema symptoms, your doctor may prescribe bronchodilators, inhaled steroids and antibiotics to help manage your symptoms.
 Your doctor might also recommend pulmonary rehabilitation, nutrition therapy or supplemental oxygen.